iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * If defined, the logarithmic depth buffer will not be used.
 * SVT_DISABLE_DIRECT_SCREEN_RENDERING
   * If defined, we will not render webgl content directly to the screen when only 1 on-screen viewport is open.
+* SVT_FAKE_CLOUD_STORAGE
+  * If defined, cloud storage tile caching will be simulated.
+Cached tiles will be stored in ./lib/webresources/tiles/.
+    * NOTE: This currently only works when running display-test-app in a browser.

 ## Key-ins